 I'm on the road about eight hours a week.
 Not forever.
 It's a phase that's time-bound, transitional.
 Homing while in motion, I usually ease into the right lane, letting the wind sound and horizon view lull me into flow — mostly.

-Of course, relief--spared.
+Of course, relief — spared.
 Suddenly, that pressing appointment isn't so important anymore.
-And, temporary freedom - like a snow day!
+Temporary freedom, like a snow day!

-Or, is it also a jolt into now?
-An unexpected runoff into sacred time, out of the flood of faceless cars and ceaseless, senseless rushing, into an encounter with the vulnerability of another human?
+Perhaps it's also a welcome jolt?
+An unexpected runoff into sacred time out of the flood of faceless cars and ceaseless, senseless rushing — to behold another.